mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - DML manipulates rows in tables - to retrieve/query data, insert new rows, modify existing, or delete rows
     - SELECT/INSERT/UPDATE/DELETE
     - insert does 1 row at a time, the others apply to the ENTIRE table - use where clauses to segment data your update/select/delete action is performed on
+- **Transaction Control Language TCL** (from Udemy course)
+    - Controls transactions within a DB - COMMIT/ROLLBACK

 ### Database Objects (Views, Stored Procs, Indexes)

 - **View** - virtual table based on results of select query - a "window" on specified rows or underlying tables
-    - access this as a "table" and it runs the query behind the scenes to generate a table that you can then use
+    - access this as a "table" and it runs the pre-defined query behind the scenes to generate a table that you can then use
+    - great way to add calc cols, join multi tables, or filter unnecessary cols
 - **Stored Procedure** - defines SQL statements that can be run on command (a program)
     - store program logic in a db for actions that apps need to perform when working with data
     - (change name of product name of given ID) - you pass the ID and the new product name and it does the change!